 As you could tell by my recent posts I turned over a new leaf this January.
 Actually, I climbed out the tree crossed the creek and went into the city!

 Maybe it’s cause I found my high school diaries (and Adult Shawna needs to go back in time and have a serious Chick-Talk to Teenage Shawna).
-Maybe it’s cause I’m out of my final newborn stage and ready to get off my couch and out of my pajamas.
+Maybe it’s cause my last baby is out of the newborn stage and ready I’m to get off my couch and out of my pajamas.

 Either way, something is different.